 5. To encourage a rostered leader’s participation in continuing education, when necessary.

 It is Bishop Collins’s intent to respond to all pastors who submit their report and also identify an email address.
-As important as it is for pastors to take the time to complete the report, the bishop believes that it is equally important for him to make it clear to you that it was read.
+As important as it is for pastors to take the time to complete the report, the bishop believes that it is equally important for her to make it clear to you that it is read.